7stud/common-lisp/fiveam/fiveam-tutorial-testing-projects.md

 :perform (test-op (op c) (symbol-call :proj2/tests/main :test-proj2)))
 ```

-If you don't define your own no arg function, e.g. `test-proj2`, to run your tests, then the `:perform`
+If you don't define your own no-arg function, e.g. `test-proj2`, to run your tests, then the `:perform`
 line needs to look like this:
 ```
   :perform (test-op (o s)
-       (symbol-call :fiveam '#:run!
+        (symbol-call :fiveam :run!
-          (find-symbol* '#:master-suite
-                        :proj2/tests/main))))
+           (find-symbol* :master-suite :proj2/tests/main))))
 ```
-That tortured syntax is necessary because the `:perform` line is read before any of the packages or symbols have
+The `:perform` line is read before any of the packages are created.
+The function `symbol-call`
-been created in your project.
-The function `symbol-call` allows you to specify a package, `fiveam`, and a
+allows you to specify a package, `fiveam`, and a function in that package, `run!`, and the args
-function in that package, `run!`, and the args for the function--when the package hasn't been created yet.
+for the function--when the package hasn't been created yet.
+The args for the `run!` function are
-The args for the `run!` function are whatever the function `find-symbol*` returns.  `find-symbol*` lets you
+whatever the function `find-symbol*` returns.  `find-symbol*` lets you specify a symbol, `master-suite`,
-specify a symbol, `master-suite`, in a package, `proj1/tests/main` that hasn't been read yet.
-None of the
+in a package, `proj1/tests/main` that hasn't been read yet.
+None of the `fiveam` tutorials that I read
-`fiveam` tutorials that I read has a `:perform` line that works.
-I got the `:perform` line with the
+has a `:perform` line that works.
+I got the `:perform` line from the `asdf` manual in the section
-tortured syntax from the `asdf` manual in the section describing the `test-op` function.
+describing the `test-op` function.